top of page

 Star Rating: Not yet rated

 Summary: The Queen!
-Through her own lyrics, Dolly tells her own story.
-This isn’t just a memoir - it’s a great lyrical scrapbook of her journey from Tennessee to becoming the global icon that she is today.
-Each song reveals a different little piece of her personality - both her struggles and her unendless optimism.
+Through her own lyrics, Dolly tells her story.
+This isn’t just a memoir; it’s a lyrical scrapbook of her journey from Tennessee to global icon.
+Each song reveals a different piece of her personality—both her struggles and her endless optimism.

 Why I Like This Book:

-• Love that Dolly tells her story in her own words, with her own words.
+• I love that Dolly tells her story in her own words.

-• Its a unique mix of an autobiography and her songbook which i've never seen before.
+• It’s a unique mix of autobiography and songbook, which I've never seen before.

-• It reminded me as to why she’s one of music’s most beloved and talented figures.
+• It reminded me why she’s one of music’s most beloved and talented figures.

 Author: Graeme Thomson